a-sync/arma3pregen/README.md

  * prompt for the preset name before saving if it's not set
  * resolve unmet workshop dependencies on demand
  * preset file to URL converter
+ * add a section for the most recently updated mods ordered by date DESC
+ * show mod size and last update on hover in modlist